Dallas Cancer Misdiagnosis Attorney

 Cancer is an ever present problem in the United States.
 The disease, particularly lung cancer, is a major cause for illness and death in this country.
 Billions of dollars are spent each year trying to prevent and/or treat it.
-The American Cancer Society (ACS) estimates that 1.7 million Americans were diagnosed with cancer in the year 2013.
-It's also estimated that 500,000 to 600,000 Americans die from cancer each year.
-That equals about 1,500 deaths per day.
+The American Cancer Society (ACS) estimates that close to 1.7 million Americans were diagnosed with cancer in the year 2017.
+It's also estimated that 600,000 Americans die from cancer each year.
+That equals about 1,650 deaths per day.

 In spite of all the attention cancer gets for research funding, a lot about the causes and treatment for cancer is still unknown.
 Most researchers agree that a combination of genetic, environmental, and lifestyle elements play a role in developing cancer.

 Because of the potential for fatality and lack of treatments for cancer, physicians have realized the best chance for success against the disease is to discover it early.
 The result is an emphasis on cancer-screening procedures like biopsies and mammograms.
 An unfortunate result of these early screening practices is the rising rate of cancer misdiagnoses.